zyrgit/GreenDataSet/README.md

 7. map.html

 This is the vehicle's trip in Google Maps html format, you can view the trip in browser.
 The red dots are 1Hz trace, the color represents fuel rate (the darker the more fuel in the last second).
+The blue line is the result of map matching using ORSM API.

 ## A partial overview